danfruehauf/loopkb/README.md

    * Directory to keep ring buffers files in
    * Sockets/endpoints to offload
  * Better cleanup of artifact files
- * Reduce footprint of various data structures
-   * Use a more compact data structure for offloaded sockets

 # License
 Free use of this software is granted under the terms of the GNU General Public License (GPL).
 For details see the file LICENSE included with the loopkb distribution.